 The Biggs Unified School District is located within the Butte County and City of Biggs planning jurisdictions.
-The planning departments were contacted regarding projected development.
-According to the planning departments, development is expected to continue at about the same rate as the previous five years.
-According to developer fee records and information from planning departments, an average of eight residential units were constructed per year for the previous five years.
-An estimated 200 (8 x 25) residential units may be constructed within District boundaries in the next 25 years.
-Based on developer fee records, units average an estimated 1,445 square feet.
-Based on average square footage of projected units, the total square footage projected is 289,000 (200 x 1,445).
-Table 5 shows a projection of 200 residential units, totaling 289,000 square feet, may be constructed in the District over the next 25 years.
+The Planning Departments were contacted regarding projected development.
+According to the Planning Departments, development is expected to continue at about the same rate as the previous five years.
+According to developer fee records, an average of three new or expanded residential units were constructed per year for the previous five years.
+According to developer fee records, units average an estimated 1,662 square feet.
+Based on this information, an estimated 75 (3 x 25) residential units, totaling 124,650 (75 x 1,662) square feet, may be constructed within District boundaries in the next 25 years.

-Table 5:Summary of Projected Residential Square Footage
+Table 4:Summary of Projected Residential Square Footage

-Projected Units Average Square Footage Total Square Footage 200 1,445 289,000
+Projected Units Average Square Footage Total Square Footage 75 1,662 124,650

-Source: Jack Schreder & Associates, Biggs Unified School District, Office of Public School Construction, City of Biggs, Butte County.
+Source: Biggs Unified School District, Jack Schreder & Associates, Butte County, City of Biggs.

-Based on the District's modernization need of \$2,741,620 generated by students from residential construction and the total projected residential square footage of 289,000, residential construction will create a facilities cost of \$9.49 per square foot.
-The calculation is included in Table 6.
-However, the Level I statutory fee is \$4.08 per square foot.
-Therefore, the District is justified to collect \$4.08 per square foot of residential construction.
+Based on the District's modernization need of \$1,214,177 generated by students from residential construction and the total projected residential square footage of 124,650, residential construction will create a facilities cost of \$9.74 per square foot.
+However, the Level I statutory fee is \$4.79 per square foot.
+Therefore, the District is justified to collect \$4.79 per square foot of residential construction.

-Table 6:

-Facilities Cost per SF from Proposed Residential Construction
+Table 5: Facilities Cost per SF from Proposed Residential Construction Modernization Need \$1,214,177 Total Square Footage /124,650 Facilities Cost = \$9.74

-Modernization Need \$2,741,620

-Total Square Footage

-Facilities Cost